Close Menu

 OTHER EVIDENCE OF MULTIPLE SCLEROSIS SYMPTOMS

 Keep a Journal of Your MS Symptoms: Our clients keep a journal of their daily activities.
 The journal shows how your MS symptoms limit you throughout the day.
-In your journal, which can be kept on a calendar, document your different daily symptoms.
+In your journal, document your different daily symptoms.
 For example, write down when you need to lie down during the day.
 You should write down how many hours you slept that day and why you needed to sleep.
 Was it due to medication side effects?
 Was it due to pain or simply fatigue due to MS?

 You may also have bowel or bladder problems with MS. You should write down how often and how long you are in the bathroom during the day.
 Show this journal to your doctor.
 It is also possible to submit a well written journal to the judge at your SSA hearing.